santoshguru-11/costcal/replit.md

 ## Overview

-Cloud Cost Optimizer is a professional-grade web application designed to replicate the functionality and interface of Oracle's official cost estimator.
-The application provides enterprise-level cloud infrastructure cost comparison and optimization across multiple cloud providers (AWS, Azure, GCP, and Oracle Cloud) through a sophisticated catalog-based interface.
+Cloud Cost Optimizer is a web application designed to help businesses compare and optimize their cloud infrastructure costs across multiple cloud providers (AWS, Azure, GCP, and Oracle Cloud).
+The application provides comprehensive cost analysis, real-time comparisons, and optimization recommendations through an intuitive interface.

-The system features a comprehensive service catalog with detailed specifications, reference architectures for common use cases, compute shape configurations, and professional cost estimation tools.
-Users can browse services by category, select from pre-built reference architectures, or configure individual services to build custom infrastructure estimates with detailed breakdowns and optimization recommendations.
+The system allows users to input their infrastructure requirements including compute specifications, storage needs, database requirements, and networking configurations.
+It then calculates costs across all major cloud providers and provides detailed breakdowns, charts, and recommendations for cost optimization.

 ## User Preferences